 “Governments are instituted among Men [to secure Life, Liberty and the pursuit of Happiness], deriving their just powers from the consent of the governed… [W]henever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”

 Avoiding the incessant wars that plagued Europe was one of the aims of the Declaration of Independence and of the founders of the United States of America.
 Nevertheless, the United States of America has failed to achieve this goal, having engaged in numerous wars in its still brief history.

-There exists already an alternative to political government—proprietary government services to which people may choose to subscribe in the same way they choose to avail themselves of non-governmental goods and services, by comparing the quality and price of goods and services offered by a variety of competitors.
+There exists already an alternative to political government: proprietary governmental services to which people may choose to subscribe in the same way they choose to avail themselves of non-governmental goods and services, by comparing the quality and price of goods and services offered by a variety of competitors.

-Galambos claimed that his science of volition could demonstrate that when the function of protecting Life, Liberty and the Pursuit of Happiness is entirely removed from politics, there would be an end to war and social instability and an enormous increase in the well-being of mankind.
+Galambos developed what he called the Science of Volition and claimed that he could demonstrate that when the function of protecting Life, Liberty and the Pursuit of Happiness is entirely removed from politics, there would be an end to war and social instability and an enormous increase in the well-being of mankind.

-Galambos and Snelson’s lectures were heard by at least 20,000 people in live and recorded presentations over the years 1961-1978.
-Yet, the most original and unique aspects of these lectures have not yet become widely known.
+Galambos’ and Snelson’s lectures were heard by at least 20,000 people over the years 1961-1978 but the most original and unique aspects of these lectures have not yet become widely known.
 It is hoped that by disseminating these concepts on the Internet they will enter the marketplace of ideas for debate and consideration by a global audience.